jdlib/JDBX/UserGuide.md

     // instruct the statement to return the value of the 'id' column (see the chapter on running updates) pstmt.init().returnCols("id").sql("INSERT INTO Users VALUES (DEFAULT, ?, ?)");

-    // use named parameters instead of indexed parameters pstmt.init().namedParams().sql("UPDATE Users SET name = :name WHERE id = :id");
+    // use named parameters instead of numbered parameters pstmt.init().namedParams().sql("UPDATE Users SET name = :name WHERE id = :id");

 A `StaticStmt` is already initialized when it is created - the SQL command which is executed by the `StaticStmt`